afish430/MyGreenCanton/README.md

 # MyGreenCanton
-All things environmental in the town of Canton, MA Actual site is online at www.mygreencanton.net
+All things environmental in the town of Canton, MA.

+Actual site is online at www.mygreencanton.net